Andrew001207/CubeX/docs/source/arc42.rst

 Bot Conversation
 ----------------
 [DIAGRAM]
-To understand the behavior of the bot better, this shows the general procedure of how the user bot interaction works inside this telegram bot.
+To understand the behavior of the bot better, this shows the general procedure of how the user bot interaction works inside the telegram bot.

 Deployment View
 ===============
 [DIAGRAM]
-Like mentioned in the requirements section, this system should be mainly cloud based, so in the end, the database, the MQTT broker, the server for the Web-GUI and the bot should all run in the AWS cloud and the cube and the user communicate via the cloud with eachother.
+Like mentioned in the requirements section, the system should be mainly cloud based, so in the end, the database, the MQTT broker, the server for the Web-GUI and the bot should all run in the AWS cloud and the cube and the user communicate via the cloud with eachother.
+So the cube should communicate with the MQTT broker via MQTT and the user can use the Web-GUI or the telegram bot to interact with the cube.
+These two applications then also can communicate via the cube API with the MQTT broker and on this way interact with the cube.

 .. _section-design-decisions: